thanos-io/promql-engine/README.md

 At the beginning of a PromQL query execution, the query engine computes a physical plan consisting of multiple independent operators, each responsible for calculating one part of the query expression.

-Operators are assembled in a tree-like structure with every operator calling `Next()` on its dependants until there is no more data to be returned.
+Operators are assembled in a tree-like structure with every operator calling `Next()` on its dependents until there is no more data to be returned.
 The result of the `Next()` function is a *column vector* (also called a *step vector*) with elements in the vector representing samples with the same timestamp from different time series.

 <p align="center">
   <img src="./docs/assets/design.png"/>
 </p>

 This model allows for samples from individual time series to flow one execution step at a time from the left-most operators to the one at the very right.
 Since most PromQL expressions are aggregations, samples are reduced in number as they are pulled by the operators on the right.
-Because of this, samples from original timeseries can be decoded and kept in memory in batches instead of being fully expanded.
+Because of this, samples from the original timeseries can be decoded and kept in memory in batches instead of being fully expanded.

 In addition to operators that have a one-to-one mapping with PromQL constructs, the Volcano model also describes so-called Exchange operators which can be used for flow control and optimizations, such as concurrency or batched selects.
 An example of an *Exchange* operator is described in the [Intra-operator parallelism](#intra-operator-parallelism) section.